LinuxEngineeringGroup/MOTD/README.md

 [3MERGENCY: Trump a traitor after all?](http://beforeitsnews.com/prophecy/2020/11/richiefromboston-11192020-all-americans-must-get-covid-shot-in-first-24-hours-the-clock-is-ticking-2515702.html)
 [I want to believe in Trump but the facts are:

-"Operation Warp Speed" is his baby!
+Fact: "Operation Warp Speed" is his baby!

 Fact: the inventor of the PCR test Dr. Kary B Mullis in numerous videos through out the Internet publicly states the PCR IS NOT A DIAGNOSTIC TEST!
 And It is meaningless as a test for anything let alone Kung Flu.